zombieCraig/DartRPG/memory-bank/progress.md

 - **Tablet Support**: UI not fully optimized for tablet screens

 ### Recently Fixed Issues
+- ✅ **Journal Editor Linked Items**: Added a Linked Items feature to the journal editor that allows viewing and interacting with linked characters, locations, move rolls, and oracle rolls while editing
 - ✅ **Move Results Formatting**: Fixed formatting issue with the move results screen in the journal editor by adding `softLineBreak: true` to all MarkdownBody widgets, ensuring consistent text formatting with soft newline returns
 - ✅ **Journal Entry Navigation**: Fixed issue with duplicate back buttons in the journal editor when accessed from the quests screen by adding metadata to journal entries and conditionally hiding the AppBar back button
 - ✅ **GitHub Actions Windows Build**: Fixed PowerShell compatibility issue by adding explicit bash shell specification for the version extraction step